-Professor: Lieutenant Colonel Michael Pecher (Chair)
+Professor: Lieutenant Colonel Joshua Sullivan (Chair)

-A study of leadership, management fundamentals, professional knowledge, Air Force personnel and evaluation systems, leadership ethics, and communication skills required of an Air Force junior officer.
-Case studies are used to examine Air Force leadership and management situations as a means of demonstrating and exercising practical application of the concepts being studied.
+Aero 131A and 131B utilizes a cadet's field training experience to take a more in-depth look at leadership.
+The course teaches cadets advanced skills and knowledge in management and leadership.
+Special emphasis is placed on enhancing leadership skills and communication.
+Cadets have an opportunity to try out these leadership and management techniques in a supervised environment as juniors and seniors.
 A mandatory leadership laboratory complements this course by providing advanced leadership experiences in officer-type activities, giving students the opportunity to apply leadership and management principles of this course.
 One-year course.
 Prerequisites: AERO 1A, B; AERO 2A, B; or as determined by Aerospace Studies Department Chair.
 (4.5 units per quarter)

 AERO 141A. and B. National Security Affairs/Commissioning Preparation for Active Duty

 AERO 141A and 141B examines the national security process, regional studies, advanced leadership ethics, and Air Force doctrine.
 The course is designed for college seniors and gives them the foundation to understand their role as military officers in American society and how they are directly tied to our National Security Strategy.
 It is an overview of the complex social and political issues facing the military profession and requires a measure of sophistication commensurate with the senior college level.
 The final semester provides information that will prepare the cadets for Active Duty.
 A mandatory leadership laboratory complements this course by providing advanced leadership experiences in officer-type activities, giving students the opportunity to apply leadership and management principles.
 One-year course.
 Prerequisite or corequisite: AERO 131A, B. (4.5 units per quarter)